jrdwe/floodfile/README.md

 ## usage

-the application does it's best to catch all the packets but it's unreliable. smaller files have a higher chance of success.
+the application does it's best to catch every packet but it's super unreliable. very small files have a higher chance of success. large files are **very** loud over the network and probably won't work.

 1. choose your interface to share on
 2. submit the relative or absolute path of the file to share